avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Deploy-Elasticsearch-Service.md

 First we will start with deploying our Elasticsearch node on the *k8s cluster*.
-Elasticsearch is used for storing our gathered data as **JSON** documents and make the easy searchable.
+Elasticsearch is used for storing our gathered data as *JSON documents* and make them easy searchable.

 #### Deploy Elasticsearch:

 `kubectl apply -f /root/course/es.yaml`{{execute HOST1}}

 **Note**: This YAML file is deploying Elasticsearch without a persistent store, as this course is meant to live for less than 30 minutes.
 Do not use es.yaml to deploy Elasticsearch for real use.
-You should use our official Docker images found at http://docker.elastic.co

 #### Verify that Elasticsearch is running